carriercomm/leprechuan-bot/README.md

 bncim-bot
 =========

-bnc.im public bnc service administration bot.
+leprechuan-bot public bnc service administration bot.
 Intended for private use only, but open sourced.

 License
 =======